rcheung03/League-of-Legends/README.md

 - `teamkills`: This column indicates the total number of kills a team obtained during the match

 - `gspd`: gspd (gold spent percent difference) is a measure of economic advantage (gold) over the enemy team

+# Data Cleaning and Exploratory Data Analysis

+## Cleaing
+ I drop columns that I do not need and keep only the games that have complete data.
+The data that is kept will be used for my hypothesis test and prediction model.

+ ### Univariate Analysis
+ Here I perform a univariate analysis to see the distribution of dragons taken per game.

+ <iframe
+  src="assets/drag_distribution.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+This histogram shows that the most common outcome is obtaining anywhere from 2 to 3 dragons per match.
+The right-skewed distributions suggests that it is possible, but rare to teams to get 4 or more dragons.
+One possible reason could be that a team that has secured multiple dragons is ahead enough to win before getting another.